flyingobjex/JSMixStarter/README.md

 native applications without requiring use of a full-blown hybrid framework like PhoneGap or Ionic (or React Native).

+It should help simplify the gradual incorporation of javascript and the subsequent incremental  "hybridization" of existing native apps.

 # Motivation #
 Development speed- Unlike testing in Javascript, iOS & Android must be compiled each time tests are run.
-Even with the improvements in XCode 9, this is on orders of magnitude slower than running tests in Javascript.
-By developing certain services or business logic in Javascript instead of Swift, this can speed up development time, especially if the code can be shared with Android and/or web applications.
+Even with the improvements in XCode 9, Swift's testing feedback loop is orders of magnitude slower than running tests in Javascript.

+By developing certain services or business logic in Javascript instead of Swift, this can speed up development time, especially when the code can be shared with Android and/or web applications.

 # Getting Started #
 This starter project includes a BDD test harness using Quick & Nimble and